simplegeo/barker/README.rst

 under active development and will change very frequently.
 Don't use it yet!

+Clive will be open-source when it becomes actually useful and has stabilized somewhat.

 Installation
 ============
 For now, clone the repo, set up a virtualenv, and ``python setup.py